RickofManc/community-yoga/README.md

 ### Code

-Code has been tested using the [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://validator.w3.org/) with the following results.
+Code has been tested using the [HTML Validator](https://validator.w3.org/) and [CSS Validator](https://validator.w3.org/) with the following results:

-**index.html** - 0 Errors / 0 Warnings
+* **index.html** - 0 Errors / 0 Warnings
-**about-marie.html** - 0 Errors / 0 Warnings
+* **about-marie.html** - 0 Errors / 0 Warnings
-**yoga-in-class.html** - 0 Errors / 1 Warning 'Section lacks heading' where the Vertical Accordion has been added as FAQ's.
+* **yoga-in-class.html** - 0 Errors / 1 Warning 'Section lacks heading' where the Vertical Accordion has been added as FAQ's.
 The section above describes the page content and therefore a heading element is not currently required.
-**yoga-at-home.html** - 0 Errors / 0 Warnings
+* **yoga-at-home.html** - 0 Errors / 0 Warnings
-**stay-informed.html** - 0 Errors / 0 Warnings
+* **stay-informed.html** - 0 Errors / 0 Warnings
-**404.html** - 0 Errors / 0 Warnings
+* **404.html** - 0 Errors / 0 Warnings
-**style.css** - 0 Errors / 1 Warning '::-webkit-details-marker is a vendor extended pseudo-element' - expected from using the Vertical Accordion from CodePen.
+* **style.css** - 0 Errors / 1 Warning '::-webkit-details-marker is a vendor extended pseudo-element' - expected from using the Vertical Accordion from CodePen.

 ### Browser